grantzhanghao/LearnGit/readme.txt

 git is free software, why???
-git is a version control system, why??? git has a mutable index called stage
+git is a version control system, why??? git has a mutable index called stage, edit line